Babra-intern/Linux_101/solutions.md

 ![Alt text](images/Exercise%203.PNG)

-# Excercise 4
+# Exercise 4

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 3,'with solution for Excercise 4)
+(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 3,'with solution for Exercise 4)
 ![Alt text](images/Exercise%203.PNG)

-# Excercise 5
+# Exercise 5

 The search command is  `grep`